What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 32. Explore the data: have the data engineer explore the data together with the data analyst.
 This way you quickly find out where possible problems may arise in terms of data quality, data linking, etc.

 33. Model the data: now the data engineer can go all out on your data.
-They are going to screw together a data model that is as robust and future-proof as possible.
+They are going to put together a data model that is as robust and future-proof as possible.
 But for now with the scope being the current decision.
 In this step, the data model for the customer and product dimension must take into account a larger scope.

 34. Transform the data: after the updates come in, the data engineer ensures through ETL processes that the data model is updated every night.
 You also add important formulas for calculating KPIs.